BetterTheWorld/feed-challenge-api/README.md

 This is the API for the challenge.
 There are 2 versions of it: Ruby and React.
 Choose the one which matches the role you are applying for.

+The API Endpoint details can be found below.

 ## Ruby Challenge

 Fork/Clone []() and implement the `/feed` endpoint.
 The goal is to render JSON for the activities which you will pull from the API.
 There are 2 types of activities: `shared` and `posted`... for the different activities, you will need to pull the related data using the additional endpoints provided below.
 The `object` field contains a string with the ID needed to pull.